 - For self-employed: A copy of Official Business Registration/ Business Permit, ITR, and bank statement of the company for the last 3 months

+- Travel Insurance.
 With coverage of 30,000 Euros, should be valid to all Schengen countries, and should be valid for the entire duration of stay.
 IF you’re going to purchase locally, the Belgian Embassy only accepts the insurance policies of the following Philippine Insurance companies.
 (Just visit their website by clicking the links below, and then email them to start your inquiry.)

 - Chubb (formerly known as ACE Secure)